jvandenaardweg/homebridge-homewizard-energy-socket/README.md

 2. Go to settings and choose "Meters"
 3. Tap on each Energy Socket you want to use and enable the "Local API" setting

+More on this on the HomeWizard support page: [Integrating Energy with other systems (API)](https://helpdesk.homewizard.com/en/articles/5935977-integrating-energy-with-other-systems-api)

-After installing this plugin, the plugin will automatically discover the Energy Sockets in your network.
+After installing this plugin, the plugin will automatically discover the Energy Sockets in your network that have "Local API" enabled.

 ### Set fixed IP addresses
 To add to the reliability of your HomeKit accessories, it is adviced to assign static/fixed IP addresses to devices you use within Apple's Home App.
 Not doing this might result in your Energy Socket not responding when controlling within the Home App.